aaronlifton/Gooo/README.md

 > What is a framework? framework (noun): an essential supporting structure of a building, vehicle, or object, a basic structure underlying a system, concept, or text

-* inspired by PHP, clean code architecture, and the beauty of the Go language and its interface type
+* Inspired by PHP, clean code architecture, and the beauty of the Go language and its interface type

+* Anti-Magic

 ## Modular architecture
 * model